zeenea/tabular-data-to-business-glossaries-annotation-dataset/CONTRIBUTING.md

 ## How You Can Contribute
 ### 1. Submitting Data
 * **New Data Submissions:** Share datasets that fit within our project's scope.
 Ensure your data is clean, well-documented, and free of personal information.
-* **Data Enhancements:** Improve existing datasets by adding more samples, refining data points, or correcting inaccuracies.
+* **Data Enhancements:** Improve existing datasets by adding more samples or correcting inaccuracies.

 ### 2. Suggesting New Methods For The Tabular Data Alignment Task
 * **Prompt Enhancements**: Update or suggest new prompts to generate new business glossaries and new alignments.